heartcombo/devise/README.md

 end
 ```

-If you're using RSpec and want the helpers automatically included within all +describe+ blocks, add a file called spec/support/devise.rb with the following contents:
+If you're using RSpec and want the helpers automatically included within all `describe` blocks, add a file called spec/support/devise.rb with the following contents:

 ```ruby
 RSpec.configure do |config|